Vasissualiyp/PHY_pod_grading/README.md

 If you set the login credentials to an empty string (as it is advised), you will be prompted to enter your login information when you run the code.
 After that, if you have Two Factor Authentication on your account enabled, you should get a Duo security login notification and approve it - that is the script logging into your Quercus account to input the marks.
 You should be fast because the code might continue to act without waiting for you, and then you should just try again.

 After that the script works automatically and inputs all the marks on its own.

+# Setup
+1. git clone this repository
+2. Get the students list of your section from quercus using the gradebook (This step will be automated in the future)
+3. Following the Sample Pods.xlsx file example, put in only the necessary columns into your Pods.xlsx file (This also will be automated in the future)
+4. Install all required libraries (see above)
+5. Install your browser driver (it should work with the python selenium library, google how to do that)
+6. Edit your webpage address in the config.txt file
+7. Change the name of the assignment (Should be identical to one on quercus!)
+8. (Recommended to skip this step) set your login credentials for quercus in config.txt
+9. (Optional) Create your grading scheme in Grading.py and set its name in config.txt.
+See the grading scheme 'Full' as an example.
+10. Run Marking.py with python
+11. If you have 2FA enabled, be ready to use it on your phone.
+You have to be fast to do that
+12. Once the code runs, you should confirm that the uploaded marks are truthful.

+**USE AT YOUR OWN RISK!**